Supporting outstanding mentors through the John McNeill Excellence in Health Research Mentorship Award

 The Verma family has enjoyed a long-standing relationship with Dr. McNeill.
 Dr. Subodh Verma's father, the late Dr. Subhash Verma, was Dr. McNeill's first graduate student at UBC.
 Dr. Subodh Verma also went on to complete his graduate training in cardiovascular pharmacology under Dr. McNeill's supervision from 1991-1993 (MSc) and 1993-1997 (PhD).

-In creating this award, Dr. Verma and his wife, Sandra, hope to convey how mentorship can make a transformative change in the lives of mentees.
+In creating this award, Dr. Verma and his wife, Sandra, hope to convey how mentorship can transform the lives of mentees.

-"I have always been greatly influenced by Robert Ingersoll's words, 'we rise by lifting others,' " he says.
+"I have always been greatly influenced by Robert Ingersoll's words, 'we rise by lifting others,' " Dr. Verma says.
 "It exemplifies the key attribute of a good mentor and for me personally, Dr. McNeill embodies what this means.
 His mentorship truly did transform my life."

 According to Dr. Verma, Dr. McNeill brought together excellence in scientific mentorship, with exuding and demanding the highest levels of integrity and honour.
-He provided opportunities, allowed his trainees to pursue diverse areas of research interest, and his steadfast character and time-management skills were particularly appreciated.
+He provided opportunities, allowed his trainees to pursue diverse areas of research interest, and all benefited from his steadfast character and time-management skills.

-"There is not a single day that I do not use what he instilled in me in my day-to-day dealings."
+"There is not a single day that I do not use what Dr. McNeill instilled in me in my day-to-day dealings."

 This year, the flagship John McNeill Excellence in Health Research Mentorship Award was presented to Dr. Annette Browne, professor, UBC School of Nursing.
-Dr. Browne is known for her ability to open minds to new ways of thinking, creating a willingness to explore the relevance of new concepts and ideas for understanding problems.
+Dr. Browne's mentees commend her open-minded approach to new concepts and ideas.
 Dr. Browne will receive a commemorative certificate, an award of $10,000, and will be invited to present to the UBC community on the topic of her research and approach to mentoring.